doni2D-moon/azure-network-protocols/README.md

 ![image](https://github.com/user-attachments/assets/f1bb01bc-3094-404a-93c5-adfb6638a192)

 <p>
-In this step, will be installing the Windows 10 virtual machine on Microsoft Azure (blue border).
-After creating the Resource Group (called Network Activities for this example), type "virtual machine" in the search bar and select virtual machines.
-On the next screen, it will show "Create."
-Click Create --> Azure virtual machine to create the machine.
+<strong>Step 1:</strong> In this step, we will be installing the Windows 10 virtual machine on Microsoft Azure (blue border).
+After creating the Resource Group (called Network-Activities for this example), type "virtual machines" in the search bar and select virtual machines.
+On the next screen, it will show "Create" on the page.
+Click "Create" --> "Azure virtual machine" to create the machine.
 It will then lead to the window shown above.
-1) Give the virtual machine a name --> 2) Select a "region" --> 3) Select the "image" (Windows 10 Pro for this example) --> 4) Select the "size" --> 5) Provide a "username" and "password" found under Administrator account and 6) Check the box under Licensing.
+1) Give the virtual machine a name --> 2) Select a "region" (ex.
+US East 2) --> 3) Select the "image" (Windows 10 Pro for this example) --> 4) Select the "size" --> 5) Provide a "username" and "password" found under Administrator account and 6) Check the box under Licensing.
 Then click next to Disks then to Networking to select the Vnet.
 </p>
 <br />